ChainAgnostic/CAIPs/CAIPs/caip-1.md

 ## What is an CAIP?

 CAIP stands for Chain Agnostic Improvement Proposal.
-An CAIP is a design document providing information to the community or describing a standard to be used across multiple "chains."
-To be more precise, a CAIP may describe capabilities applicable to any sequential orderings of cryptographically hashed commitments, including non-blockchain systems that can interoperate with blockchains productively, such as DAGs, sharded systems, git systems using keyserver-based PKI, etc. The CAIP should provide a concise technical specification of the feature and a rationale for the feature.
+A CAIP is a design document providing information to the community or describing a standard to be used across multiple chains.
+To be more precise, a CAIP may describe capabilities applicable to any sequential orderings of cryptographically hashed commitments, including non-blockchain systems that can interoperate with blockchains productively, such as DAGs, sharded systems, git systems using keyserver-based PKI, etc. The CAIP should provide a concise technical specification of the feature and a rationale for it.
 The CAIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## CAIP Rationale

-Currently it is often the case that a standard defined in one chain is also used in another chain.
-E.g. the usage of BIP39 in Ethereum applications.
-Also there is no real place to propose a standard that can be used for multiple chains (like mnemonics) currently.
+Currently it is often the case that a standard defined in one chain is also used in another chain, e.g. the usage of BIP39 in Ethereum applications.
+Also, there is no real place to propose a standard that can be used for multiple chains (like mnemonics) currently.
 CAIPs are intended to fill this gap and be a place where such standards can live.

 ## CAIP Formats and Templates